Deutsch: Position / Español: Posición / Português: Posição / Français: Position / Italiano: Posizione

 Treatment and Risks

-Managing positions within a quality management system involves understanding the potential risks associated with misalignment or poor integration of quality practices within broader business processes.
+Managing positions within a Quality management system involves understanding the potential risks associated with Misalignment or poor integration of quality practices within broader business processes.
 Inadequate positioning can lead to inefficiencies, increased errors, and a lack of responsiveness to quality issues, which in turn can affect customer satisfaction and the organization's reputation.

 Similar Terms